rackerlabs/support-how-to/content/office-365/remediating-compromised-mailbox-office-365.md

 8. Uncheck the box to the left of **Send password in email**.
 If you selected to auto-generate a password, be sure to copy down the sign-in information on the next screen.

-**NOTE:** It is important that you do not send the password in an email to the user.
-They may have other accounts, including personal email accounts, that are compromised and this may provide the attacker with access to the account again.
+**NOTE:** Do not send the password in an email to the user.
+They might have other accounts, including personal email accounts, that are compromised which could provide the attacker with access to the account again.

 ### Remove email forwarding and malicious inbox rules